-1) When 30 minutes have passed after the item 4 above, the indoor unit lev turns from fully closed to slightly open to prevent the refrigerant seal.

-LEV2a and LEV2b open when the heat source unit remains stopped for 15 minutes to allow for the collection of refrigerant in the heat source unit heat exchanger and to enable the evacuation of the heat source unit heat exchanger.

-If the power is turned off in less than 5 minutes, LEV2a and LEV2b may close, trapping high-pressure refrigerant in the heat source unit heat exchanger and creating a highly dangerous situation.

-- 2) Therefore, if the power source is turned off within 30 minutes, the lev remains fully closed and the refrigerant remains sealed.
-When only the power for the indoor unit is turned off, the indoor unit LEV turns from faintly open to fully closed. - In the cooling cycle, the section between "21S4b, c" and "LEV 2a, b" will form a closed circuit.
-To recover the refrigerant or evacuate the system, "LEV1" and "SV5b, c" will be open by setting SW4 No.988 (SW6-10: ON) to ON in the stop mode.

-Set SW4 No.988 (SW6-10: ON) to OFF upon completion of all work.
+- 1) When 30 minutes have passed after the item 4 above, the indoor unit lev turns from fully closed to slightly open to prevent the refrigerant seal.
+LEV2 on the heat-source unit will open after the unit has been stopped for 15 minutes to allow the recovery of the refrigerant from and the evacuation of the heat-source unit.
+If the power is turned off within 5 minutes of the stoppage of the unit, LEV2 may close, trapping highpressure refrigerant in the heat-source unit and creating a dangerous situation. - 2) Therefore, if the power source is turned off within 30 minutes, the lev remains fully closed and the refrigerant remains sealed.
+When only the power for the indoor unit is turned off, the indoor unit LEV turns from faintly open to fully closed. - 3) In the cooling cycle, the liquid refrigerant circuit between 21S4a and LEV2 will form a closed circuit.
+To recover the refrigerant or evacuate the system, "LEV1" and "SV5b, c" will be open by setting SW4 No.988 (SW6-10:ON) in the stop mode.
+Set SW4 No.988 (SW6-10:ON) to OFF upon completion of all work. - 4) When performing the maintenance work, such as vacuum drying, pumping down, or refrigerant recovery, on the outdoor unit or the heat - source unit, operate the water circuit pump and circulate the water to prevent the water side of the heat exchanger from freezing.